DavidVujic/vanillajs-components/blogpost.md

 The package.json file now has a bundle script.
 The source code in this branch is compiled from ES2017 to browser friendly AMD modules.
 With Require.js, there is a tool for bundling & minification called r.js.

-Note: as an alternative, babel can compile ES2017 code to plain vanilla JavaScript without modules and without any dependencies to a third party module system like require.js.
+Note: as an alternative, babel can compile ES2017 code to plain vanilla JavaScript without modules and without any dependencies to third party module systems like require.js.
 ```json
 "bundle": "node node_modules/.bin/r.js -o baseUrl=lib name=main out=lib/bundle/main.js"
 ```

 ### Where's Webpack? ###
 The scripts section of the package.json file is massive and probably difficult to understand.
 By using Webpack, most of the build steps are no longer necessary.
-Webpack can do lot of things, it's like a swiss army knife!
+Webpack can do lot of things, it's like a swiss army knife (that's both good and bad, I guess).

 ___package.json with Webpack:___
 ```json